CCG-CAS/CCG-CAS.github.io/protocols/QIAGEN QIAamp Micro Kit Protocol (tissue).md

 ### Protocol
 1. Transfer a single very small (<10 mg) tissue sample to a 1.5 mL  tube.

+    {: .note }
     Cut tissue on either a glass petri dish or a piece of parafilm.
 Be sure to use clean forceps and a clean scalpel/razor blade for each sample.
-You may reuse your forceps if utilizing the “Germinator”, but please return forceps to the dirty container when finished.
+You may reuse your forceps if utilizing the _Germinator_, but please return forceps to the dirty container when finished.
 QIAGEN recommends preparing tissues on a cold surface, such as a metal plate placed on dry ice.

 2. Add 180 µL ATL Buffer (large blue tube) to sample tube.
+Allow to equilibrate to room temperature.
 3. Add 20 µL Proteinase K to sample tube.
 Vortex and spin down.
 4. Incubate at 56°C 4–6 hours, overnight, or until the sample is completely lysed.
 5. Remove samples from incubator and spin down to remove condensation from tube caps.